 Bilingual (English and Spanish) database of newspapers, magazines and journals from and about communities of color.

 An interdisciplinary, bilingual (English and Spanish) comprehensive full text database of the newspapers, magazines and journals of the ethnic, minority and native press.
 Coverage begins in 1990.
-(ProQuest)

 Journal articles on language, linguistics, and literature.

-Subjects within the MLA International Bibliography consist of literature, language and linguistics, folklore, film, literary theory & criticism, dramatic arts, as well as the historical aspects of printing and publishing.
+Contains millions of citations from journals & series, as well as book publishers, dating back to the 1920s.
+The indexed materials coverage is international, and includes titles and full-text links from J-STOR and Project Muse, Wiley-Blackwell and Taylor & Francis.
+Subjects consist of literature, language and linguistics, folklore, film, literary theory & criticism, dramatic arts, as well as the historical aspects of printing and publishing.
 Listings on rhetoric and composition and the history, theory and practice of teaching language and literature are also included.

 A major database of scholarly journal articles on all biology and biomedical topics.

-PubMed comprises more than 27 million citations for biomedical literature from MEDLINE, life science journals, and online books.
+Comprises citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites.

 Scientific journal articles with data on who has cited them.